 Methamphetamine Contamination Disclosure

-Montana landlords must disclose any known methamphetamine contamination on a rental property, unless and until the contamination has been professionally treated to a safe level.
+Montana landlords must disclose any known methamphetamine contamination on a rental property.
+This disclosure requirement continues unless and until the contamination is treated professionally to a safe level.

 Download: Montana Methamphetamine Disclosure Form (PDF)